underscoreio/essential-slick/src/pages/5-data_modelling.md

 This model of working with semantic types is immediately appealing to Scala developers.
-We strongly encourage you to use `ColumnType` in your applications, to help reduce bugs and let Slick take care of cumbersome type conversions.
+We strongly encourage you to use `ColumnType` in your applications, to help reduce bugs and let Slick take care of the type conversions.

 ### Value Classes {#value-classes}